insightbuilder/matrix_synapse_automator_scripts/README.md

     - Started printing out the next_batch token in the scripts before performing any action, or callback.
     Can use this token as "Since_token" and sync the server from that token time onwards

+* v0.21: 20-Nov-2023 : InsightBuilder

+     - Incorporated logging in place of the print statements in all the scripts.
+The log will have the following format
+        20-Nov | INFO | message to be shared

+    - Updated the Message Sender script to read the messages from a file, and then send it to the rooms.